odezzshuuk/linked-notes/sorted/dotNET/unity/unity-animation-controller.md

 ## What It IS

 - Act as state machine
-- Have multiple animation clips
+- Including multiple animation clips

 ## Animation States